On the significance of Wigner's Friend in contexts beyond quantum foundations: Wigner's Friend in context beyond quantum theory

 \begin{definition} Suppose we are given a physical theory (for example quantum theory), perhaps together with a set of plausible additional assumptions (such as certain types of locality or causality assumptions).
 Then ``Restriction \ref{r:A}'' may apply, which we define as follows:

-\refstepcounter{restriction} \textbf{Restriction \therestriction:} For some experiments, the theory cannot provide us with a joint probabilistic description of the observations of all agents.
+\refstepcounter{restriction} \textbf{Restriction \therestriction:} For some experiments, the theory does not provide us with a joint probabilistic description of the observations of all agents involved in the experiment.

-Importantly, in this formulation, we assume that the restrictions hold even if we are given a complete description of the corresponding experiment within the theory. \end{definition} The term ``joint probabilistic description'' refers to the following formal structure: a probability space $(\Omega,\mathcal{F},P)$, where $\Omega$ is a sample space, a $\sigma$-algebra $\mathcal{F}$ of events, and a probability measure $P$, containing the observations as random variables.
+Importantly, in this formulation, we assume that the restriction holds even if we are given a complete description of the corresponding experiment within the theory. \end{definition} The term ``joint probabilistic description'' refers to the following formal structure: a probability space $(\Omega,\mathcal{F},P)$, where $\Omega$ is a sample space, a $\sigma$-algebra $\mathcal{F}$ of events, and a probability measure $P$, containing the observations as random variables.
 Note that Restrictions \ref{r:A} is a possible property of a given \textit{theory} and set of assumptions, rather than of a specific implementation.

-Restriction~\ref{r:A} can apply to $N$ agents, and the cases $N=1$ and $N\geq 2$ have very different interpretations: Restriction~\ref{r:A} for $N=1$ means that the respective agent cannot use the theory to obtain a probabilistic prediction for its future observations; Restriction~\ref{r:A} for $N\geq 2$ means that such a prediction may be obtained, but \textit{not} by predicting the observations of \textit{all} agents and considering the marginal distribution for one of them.
-In some sense, the observations of the agents do not fit into a joint probability space of shared facts.
+Restriction~\ref{r:A} can apply to $N$ agents, and the cases $N=1$ and $N\geq 2$ have very different interpretations: Restriction~\ref{r:A} for $N=1$ means that the respective agent cannot use the theory to obtain a probabilistic prediction for their future observations; Restriction~\ref{r:A} for $N\geq 2$ means that such a prediction may perhaps be obtained, but \textit{not} by predicting the observations of \textit{all} agents and considering the marginal distribution for one of them: the theory does not tell us how the agents' individual observations are correlated, i.e.\ how they fit into a global perspective, formalized by a joint distribution.

 Let us first understand a necessary condition for Restriction~\ref{r:A} to apply.
 To this end, consider an experiment involving several agents, and a theory (say, classical statistical mechanics) that describes it.
 We can imagine that every agent that is involved in the experiment is initially given a complete description of the experiment.
 In particular, this will enable the agents to form beliefs about certain facts (such as: what they will see, what the other agents will see, etc.), and such beliefs may be implemented as probability assignments.
 Accordingly, all agents will start with the same beliefs.
 However, after some stages of the experiment are concluded, some observers will have learned new facts (obtained some experimental outcomes) that other agents have not.
 Some of the agents will therefore update their beliefs and some will not -- hence the agents will at some point have different beliefs and statistical descriptions.
 This is to be expected in essentially all statistical theories.
 The absence of Restriction \ref{r:A} does \textit{not} imply that all agents will always assign the same probabilities: Restriction \ref{r:A} is something more dramatic than different agents holding different beliefs.